How to Maintain a Positive Mindset during Exam Season

 With deadlines, exams, IAs, and EEs, all needing your focus at the same time, it can feel overwhelming to try and get through it all.
-It’s important to give yourself the breathing space to do well, while maintaining a positive attitude and approach to revision and work.
+It’s important to give yourself the breathing space to do well while maintaining a positive attitude and approach to revision and work.
 This way you can do your very best, without the risk of burning out or pushing yourself to your extremes.

-We’ve compiled some of our key advice to help you support yourself during the hectic the exam period, but you should always try to speak with friends, family, a teacher, or a mental health advocate if you’re feeling anxious or like you can’t cope.
+We’ve compiled some of our key advice to help you support yourself during the hectic exam period, but you should always try to speak with friends, family, a teacher, or a mental health advocate if you’re feeling anxious or like you can’t cope.
 You can find more information about organisations to contact at the bottom of this article.

 Don’t compare yourself to others, only yourself

-Working on the same material, day-in day-out, with the same people, makes it easy to constantly judge your progress against your peers.
-It can be useful to look around and see where other people are, but with each person having such a different background and skill set, sometimes this kind of comparison may not be very helpful.
+Working on the same material, day-in-day-out, with the same people, makes it easy to constantly judge your progress against your peers.
+It can be useful to look around and see where other people are, but with each person having such a different background and skillset, sometimes this kind of comparison may not be very helpful.

-Instead of placing yourself in comparison to your friends and classmates, focus on comparing yourself to you in the past and seeing the progress you’ve made.
+Instead of placing yourself in comparison to your friends and classmates, focus on comparing yourself to yourself in the past and seeing the progress you’ve made.
 Everyone starts out at different stages and so, by judging your own progress and not how you compare to the best in the class, you don’t lose sight of how far you’ve come.